 With athletic builds and alert ears, these dogs look every inch the working-dog types - perhaps kelpies or cattle dog mixes - confident, calm, and clearly well handled.
 Their inclusion transforms this picture from a formal family record into a warm glimpse daily life: good clothes for a big day, but still very much a household where dogs were family too.

-Special Notes To Family Members: If you have heard family stories or memories about this photograph that could narrow the date or confirm the occasion, I'd love to hear from you.
+Special Note To Family Members: If you have heard family stories or memories about this photograph that could narrow the date or confirm the occasion, I'd love to hear from you.
 Even a small clue - a baptism notice, a family wedding invitation, or a remembered detail about the dogs - could you help turn this "silent" picture into a fully captioned chapter in the Connors family story.